notturingtested/notabee-kubernetes/README.md

 Follow the [steps here](https://www.docker.com/products/docker-desktop) to download Docker Desktop, which will also download Docker and Docker Compose for you.

-*(Windows users might need to follow additional [steps here](https://docs.docker.com/desktop/windows/install/) If you get an error that says: `WSL 2 Installation is incomplete.`, that means the wsl2 linux kernel is not installed using a separate msi update package.
+*(Windows users might need to follow additional [steps here](https://docs.docker.com/desktop/windows/install/).
+If you get an error that says: `WSL 2 Installation is incomplete`, that means the wsl2 linux kernel is not installed using a separate msi update package.
 In that case, please follow the steps [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual).)*

 ### Getting going